-Brian Riley, director of the credit research group for Mercator Advisory Group, explained that while interchange fees may seem high, lowering them could do more harm than good.
-According to Riley, “in many studies on the Australian market, where the Reserve Bank imposed interchange price controls, few, if any, consumers benefited from the mandated reductions.”
+Brian Riley, director of the credit research group for Mercator Advisory Group, says that while interchange fees may seem high, lowering them could do more harm than good.
+“In many studies on the Australian market, where the Reserve Bank imposed interchange price controls, few, if any, consumers benefited from the mandated reductions,” Riley says.

 Riley is not alone in this belief.
-Rossman says, “The biggest threats to credit card rewards would be if interchange fees were capped—something that has happened in Europe on credit and debit cards but only debit cards in the U.S.”
+“The biggest threats to credit card rewards would be if interchange fees were capped, something that has happened in Europe on credit and debit cards, but only debit cards in the U.S.,” says Rossman.

 To understand why capping interchange fees could hurt consumers, you must understand some of the legislative forces that impact the credit card market.
-Specifically, the Durbin Amendment, added to the Dodd-Frank Act in 2010, which, according to a 2015 review, “had limited and unequal impact on reducing merchants’ costs of accepting debit cards, and … for some merchants [raised] costs.”
+Specifically, consider the Durbin Amendment, which was added to the Dodd-Frank Act in 2010.
+According to an economic brief released by the Federal Reserve Bank of Richmond shortly after its passage, the Durbin Amendment “had limited and unequal impact on reducing merchants’ costs of accepting debit cards, and … for some merchants [raised] costs.”

 1. Know what you’re signing up for

-Before choosing a new credit card, make sure you know the annual fee and interest rate associated with the card.
+Before choosing your next credit card, make sure you know the annual fee and interest rate associated with the card.
 High annual fees are one of the most avoidable costs of a credit card, and many great rewards cards charge no annual fee.